RajaJamaal/documentManage/README.md

-On running the server file 'app.js' the code creates a database named document_db,
+On running the base file 'app.js' the code creates a database named document_db,

 (all the DB operations are transactional)